Jean Bazin: Career post-politics

 In 2004, there was a serious leadership dispute in the Mohawk community of Kanesatake, triggered by disagreements between the Grand Chief and other chiefs on the Kanesatake council.
 At one point, the Grand Chief's house burnt down and he left the community.
 The provincial government of Premier Jean Charest appointed Bazin as mediator, to help resolve the dispute.

 Bazin has been on the board of directors of a number of bodies.
 He was the chair of the Société générale de financement du Québec.
 He has also been on the boards of the Canadian Unity Council, the Laurentian Bank, and Miranda Technologies Inc. Bazin also has sat on the boards of non-profit organizations, such as the Théâtre de Quat’Sous inc. and the Montreal Symphony Orchestra.

-Jean Bazin passed away peacefully at the Maisonneuve-Rosemont Hospital, on December 12, 2019.
+Jean Bazin died at the Maisonneuve-Rosemont Hospital, on December 12, 2019.